 Walking in Scotland is a great activity for all ages, so pack a picnic and bring the kids with you on a sunny afternoon!
 Once you reach Dochgarroch, you can watch the boats at the locks, relax and have lunch in the picnic area.
 When it’s time to head back, just cross over the lock gates.
 The path on the other side is level and a great spot for cycling.
 You can rent bikes for both children and adults at a number of shops in the city centre.

-Want to find out more about the Dochgarroch Loop and walking in Scotland?
+Want to find out more about these Caledonian Canal walks?
 Just get in touch with us today for routes, maps and advice.Contact Us

 Find accommodation, tours, attractions, events and restaurants to help you plan your trip